changseok93/doorlock_daemon/README.md

 ## current state
-1. implement running code without any optimization
+1. <del>implement running code without any optimization</del>
+2. application level optimization complete

 ## how to use
 1. clone repository and go to directory